R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: The R-VGAL algorithm

-We propose a version of R-VGAL with tempering as shown in Algorithm~\ref{algo:rvga_temper}.
-In this version, the R-VGAL updates of the mean and precision matrix for each observation are split into $K$ steps.
+\Copy{damped_RVGAL}{In damped R-VGAL, the updates of the mean and precision matrix for each observation are split into $K$ steps, where $K$ is selected on a case by case basis.
 In each step, we multiply the gradient and the Hessian of $\log p(\y_i \mid \btheta)$ by a factor $a= \frac{1}{K}$ (which acts as a ``step size"), and then update the variational parameters $K$ times during the $i$th iteration.
-Using a smaller step size helps stabilise the R-VGAL algorithm, particularly during the first few observations.
-Section \ref{sec:sensitivityRVGAL} of the online supplement shows that adding tempering for the first few observations makes the R-VGAL algorithm more robust to different orderings of the data.
+Intuitively, in this way, one observation is split into $K$ ``parts" and incorporated into the updates one part at a time.
+Using a smaller step size helps stabilise the R-VGAL algorithm, particularly for the first few observations.
+Sect. \ref{sec:sensitivityRVGAL} of the online supplement shows that damping the first few iterations makes the R-VGAL algorithm more robust to different orderings of the data.

+The damped R-VGAL approach we present here is inspired by the so-called \textit{damped Newton's method}.
+In the case where the model is linear and the likelihood is Gaussian, the original R-VGA algorithm, upon which R-VGAL is based, can be shown to be equivalent to an online version of Newton's method; see Appendix 8.2 of~\cite{lambert2022recursive} for a proof.
+Newton's method seeks the minimiser of a continuously differentiable function $f: \mathbb{R}^d \to \mathbb{R}, d \in \mathbb{N}$, by beginning with some starting value $\u_0 \in \mathbb{R}^d$ and sequentially minimising the quadratic approximation of the function $f(\cdot)$ around the current value in order to find the next value: